Wagga Wagga City

 - A smaller percentage of local workers who travelled by bus (0.4% compared to 4.4%)

-The largest changes in the method of travel of work of the workforce in Wagga Wagga City between 2011 and 2016 were:
+The largest changes in the method of travel to work of the workforce in Wagga Wagga City between 2011 and 2016 were:

 - Car, as driver (+1,563 local workers)